mlhartme/pommes/README.md

 ## Database commands

 Pommes uses [Lucene](http://lucene.apache.org) to store projects.
-You have three commands to modify it: `database-add` and `database-remove` to add/remove projects, and `database-reset` to reset the database to the initial state.
+You have three commands to modify it: `database-add` and `database-remove` to add/remove projects, and `database-reset` resets the database to the initial state.

 Use `pommes database-add` to add projects to your database.
-You can crawl various repositories to for projects.
+You can specify various kinds of repositories to crawl for projects.

 Local files: